fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 > Initialize npm, install webpack locally, and install the webpack-cli.
 Make sure you run **npx webpack** command in the terminal to ensure that the build is successful.

-Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a jQuery project through npm.
+Follow the steps mentioned [here](https://webpack.js.org/guides/getting-started/) to initialize a javascript project through npm.

 ## Installation and including dependencies